8gears/n8n-helm-chart/README.md

 ## Scaling

 n8n provides a **queue-mode**, where the workload is shared between multiple instances of same n8n installation.
-This provide a shared load over multiple instances and a limited high availability, because the controller instance remain as Single-Point-Of-Failure.
+This provides a shared load over multiple instances and a limited high availability, because the controller instance remains as Single-Point-Of-Failure.

 With the help of an internal/external redis server and by using the excellent BullMQ, the tasks can be shared over different instances, which also can run on different hosts.

 [See docs about this Queue-Mode](https://docs.n8n.io/hosting/scaling/queue-mode/)

 To enable this mode within this helm chart, you simply should set `scaling.enable` to true.
-This chart is configured to spawn by default 2 worker instances.
+This chart is configured to spawn two worker instances.

 ```yaml
 scaling:
   enabled: true
 ```

-You can define to spawn more worker, by set scaling.worker.count to a higher number.
+You can define to spawn more workers, by set scaling.worker.count to a higher number.
 Also, it is possible to define your own external redis server.

 ```yaml